Asian shares slip as investors await U.S. tax reforms, dollar steadies

-Asian shares fell on Wednesday, taking their cues from Wall Street with investor enthusiasm toward U.S. tax changes ebbing as the long-awaited reform bill wound its way through Congress, while higher U.S. Treasury yields underpinned the dollar.
+Asian shares edged up slightly on Wednesday, shrugging off Wall Street's losses as the long-awaited U.S. tax reform bill wound its way through Congress, while higher Treasury yields underpinned the dollar.

-MSCI's broadest index of Asia-Pacific shares outside Japan was down 0.2 per cent in early trading, while Japan's Nikkei stock index also edged down 0.2 per cent.
+MSCI's broadest index of Asia-Pacific shares outside Japan inched up 0.1 percent, and Japan's Nikkei stock index was slightly higher in afternoon trading.

-The Dow Jones Industrial Average shed 0.15 per cent, the S&P 500 lost 0.32 per cent, and the Nasdaq Composite dropped 0.44 per cent on Tuesday.
+The Dow Jones Industrial Average shed 0.15 percent on Tuesday, the S&P 500 lost 0.32 percent, and the Nasdaq Composite dropped 0.44 percent.

+"I think people are getting more concerned about the tax bill," said Harumi Taguchi, principal economist at IHS Markit in Tokyo.
+"Even if it's passed, it will take some time to know whether or not it will have an impact on the economy."

 The U.S. House of Representatives initially passed the tax legislation in a Tuesday afternoon vote, but the bill included provisions that did not comply with Senate rules.
 The Senate was expected to vote on a revised version of the bill, with the offending provisions removed.
 If the Senate approves the bill as expected, the House will vote again on Wednesday.

-The bill slashes the corporate income tax rate to 21 per cent from 35 per cent.
-That would boost overall earnings for S&P 500 companies by 9.1 per cent, according to UBS equity strategists, though some investors said those expectations are already reflected in recent stock market gains to record highs.
+The bill slashes the corporate income tax rate to 21 percent from 35 percent.
+That would boost overall earnings for S&P 500 companies by 9.1 percent, according to UBS equity strategists, though some investors said those expectations are already reflected in recent stock market gains to record highs.

 Congress is also struggling to pass a temporary spending bill by midnight on Friday to fund the government and avert a partial shutdown.